Bloodborne Pathogens School Training Module

 BEFORE YOU BEGIN

-1. Make sure you know where to send your confirmation email (for example, to a supervisor, a principal, or human resources in your district.)
+1. New for the 2023/24 school year you will have the opportunity to both print out a certificate of successful completion of the training module and send an email to your school administrator.
+Make sure you know where to send your confirmation email (for example, to a supervisor, a principal, or human resources in your district.)
 Your school should provide instructions for where to send this email.

-2. Keep a copy of your confirmation email as proof of training completion.
-If you transfer to a different school district within 5 years of taking the training, this email will serve as your proof of completion.
+2. Keep a copy of your confirmation email or the certificate of completion as proof of training completion.
+If you transfer to a different school district within one year of taking the training, these may serve as your proof of completion.

 3. DPI is not responsible for keeping or maintaining records of course completion.
 This responsibility lies with the school district.
 Do not send your confirmation email to DPI.